box/box-python-sdk-gen/docs/webhooks.md

 ### Arguments

 - target `CreateWebhookTarget`
-  - The item that will trigger the webhook
+  - The item that will trigger the webhook.
 - address `str`
-  - The URL that is notified by this webhook
+  - The URL that is notified by this webhook.
 - triggers `List[CreateWebhookTriggers]`
-  - An array of event names that this webhook is to be triggered for
+  - An array of event names that this webhook is to be triggered for.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.